 Cal Poly Hyperloop's purpose is to give students the opportunity to fully embrace Cal Poly San Luis Obispo's Learn by Doing philosophy by participating in a global competition to challenge existing engineering solutions alongside other prestigious universities.

-This quarter, Cal Poly Hyperloop is focusing on testing the designs from the fall quarter.
-All of our subsystems have been completed to the best of our ability given the current resources available.
-We will begin small scale testing to verify basic functionality and determine areas of improvement for systems such as the linear induction motor, eddy current brakes, yaw-control, controls, and electronics.
+This quarter, Cal Poly Hyperloop is focusing on designing and testing.
+We are working on al of our subsystems and we will begin small scale testing to verify basic functionality and determine areas of improvement for systems such as the linear induction motor, eddy current brakes, yaw-control, controls, and electronics.

 Fall Quarter 2020